 One bedroom Apartments (36m²) - sleep 2-4: Living area with double sofa bed.
 Twin or double bedroom.
 Bathroom with separate WC.

-Superior two bedroom Apartments (62m²) - sleep 2-6: Living area with double sofa bed.
-Double bedroom with en suite.
-Twin bedroom.
-Bathroom, shower room and 2 separate WCs.
+Superior two bedroom Apartments (62m²) - sleep 2-6: Two bedrooms (double and twin) and living room with double sofa bed, bathroom, shower room and two separate wcs.

 - luxury apartments

 - indoor and outdoor pools

 - Cinq Mondes Deep Nature Spa and wellness facilities including heated indoor and outdoor swimming pools, whirlpool, solarium, steam room, ice cave and sauna (pay locally)

 - Massages and beauty treatments available (book and pay locally)